 January 2013 to December 2018

-The Ministry of Environment and Forests and its line agencies have improved the results-based implementation of the National Climate Change Strategy according to fiduciary principles.
+To improve Ministry of Environment and Forests and its line agencies’ results-based implementation of the National Climate Change Strategy according to fiduciary principles

 Together with the Government of Bangladesh (GoB), the Climate Finance Governance (CFG) Project aims to build a climate resilient nation.
 It supports the government to implement the national climate change strategy and action plan with national and international climate funds, in a transparent manner.